Sacred Cow (album)

 Sacred Cow is an album by Geggy Tah, released in 1996.

-It contains "Whoever You Are," a #16 hit on the Billboard Modern Rock Tracks chart.
-It was used in a Mercedes-Benz commercial, in 2001.
+It contains "Whoever You Are," a number-16 hit on the US Billboard Modern Rock Tracks chart.
+The band toured with Sting, Soul Coughing, and Barenaked Ladies in support of the album.

 Critical reception

 Entertainment Weekly called the album "another fine, goofunky mess, chockful of weird hooks and dance-feverish energy."
 The Nation wrote that the band "is carving out a place devoted to fey weirdness, edgy grooves, and realityskewing lyrics."
 Trouser Press wrote: "Sacred Cow continues the duo’s tactful progression towards a modern version of Steely Dan-dom."
+The Boston Globe noted that the album "seems to take its strength from a core of fluid, funky jazz-rock fusion.
+It sounds as if Donald Fagen of Steely Dan were recruited to join the Presidents of the United States of America."

 Track listing

 All songs written by Tommy Jordan & Greg Kurstin, except as noted.